claytonjwong/seven-habits/README.md

 #### 3. Agreements

 It is much more ennobling to the human spirit to let people judge themselves than to judge them.
 And in high trust culture, it's much more accurate.
-In many cases people know in their hears how things are going much better than the records show.
+In many cases people know in their hearts how things are going much better than the records show.
 Discernment is often far more accurate than either observation or measurement.

 In the Win/Win agreement, the following 5 elements are made very explicit: